adityakhr/RoomOnBoat_Hotel-Booking-Application/README.md

 	<h4 align="center"> ?page={yourPageNumber}&count={ourItemCount}&order={desc/asc}</h4>
 </p>
 <br>
-If you have Java 17 installed in your machine you can run this application in you machine for that here is the jar file below...
+If you have Java 17 installed in your machine you can run this application in you machine for that here is the jar file below...<br>
-Get the .jar file <a href="Logo/">here</a>
+Get the .jar file <a href="Logo/">here</a><br>
 For running these given endpoints you can visit <a href="http://localhost:8080/swagger-ui.html">here</a> after running .jar file or code.<br>
 <br>
 These were the some functionality of my application.